Special Report: Cheap money bankrolls Wall Street's bet on housing

 CASINOS AND SCORPIONS

 It's not all gloom.
 Gambling revenues are up over last year.
 Boosters point to the recent acquisition of the long-stalled Echelon casino and resort complex — one of several unfinished eyesores on the Las Vegas Strip — by a Malaysian gaming company for $350 million.
-Many also are banking on a plan by Tony Hsieh, chief executive officer of Zappos, to move the online shoe retailer from the nearby town of Henderson, Nevada, to downtown Vegas and pour in some $350 million to create a tech incubator.
+Many also are banking on a plan by Tony Hsieh, founder of Zappos, to move the online shoe retailer from the nearby town of Henderson, Nev., to downtown Vegas and pour in some $350 million to create a tech incubator.

 Another selling point: The city has a young housing stock, and so properties require fewer renovation dollars than homes in most other battered markets.
 Vacant homes tend to fare better in a desert climate such as Nevada's, too - though some investors say scorpions nesting in empty homes are a problem.
 And since most homes have rock gardens rather than lawns, landscaping costs are low.